nipil/arduino_spindle_encoder/README.md

   - Does not need internal pullups
   - Sketch uses 2700 bytes (8% of the UNO's program space)
   - Global variables use 85 bytes (4% of UNO's memory space)

+- UART serial programming via ICP headers :
+  - a UART-able bootloader present on chip
+  - a 5V USB-to-serial to upload new sketches
+  - an ceramic (non polarized) 0.1uF capacitor
+    - placed **in between / in series** from DTR/RTS to RESET
+    - is **not** included in the schematic and must be added outside if desired
+    - this capacitor is **not** required if you can time your reset (i can't, lol)
+    - what this capacitor actually does ?
+      - transforms the falling *edge* of DTR/RTS to ground,
+      - into to a *pulse* to ground viewed from RESET,
+      - allowing RESET to raise again to VCC via the pullup on RESET
+      - effectively rebooting the MCU when DTR/RTS changes state